 Here are some top Ooma features:

-- Call queuing: Automatically place calls on hold and route them to the next available agent.
+- Call queuing: Automatically places calls on hold and routes them to the next available agent.

-- Salesforce integration: Place and receive phone calls within Salesforce CRM.
+- Salesforce integration: Make and receive calls directly within Salesforce.

 Who is Ooma best for?